 2. Keep an extra pair of athletic shoes in your car at all times.
 A few times I wanted to go for a quick jog or walk on a bike path while I was already out and about.
 Even a little bit of exercise goes a long way!
 It can help you make working out into a daily routine.

 3. Save some of your paycheck money and dedicate it to a grocery store trip for healthy food.
 With the money I put aside, I could go shopping for things I wanted to keep and add to my diet, such as spinach, egg whites, fresh fruit and turkey.
-Also, with some of this money you can save up to buy whey protein and other supplements you’re interested in!
+Also, with some of this money you can save up to buy whey protein and other supplements like andro for working out if you’re interested in them!

 4. Make time to cook!
 Hopefully you will have some spare time and a kitchen to cook your own meals in.
 You can even store cooked food for later, so a good meal is ready when you get home from work etc. Cooking your own healthy meals will save you money and keep you away from the vicious cycle of unhealthy drive-thrus.